xiaoxiao921/ItemLib/README.md

 # ItemLib
-A library for custom items and equipments in Risk of Rain 2.
+A library for custom items, equipments, buffs and elites in Risk of Rain 2.

 ### Table of Contents